The Public Competition Enforcement Review: Poland

 i Trends, developments and strategies

-Given the OCCP's policy of declared openness and transparency, guidelines on publishing results of market inquiries have been issued.15 In the guidelines, the authority announced that information on the results of all market inquiries will be published.
-The scope of the information presented to the public may vary, depending on the educational value of the results and the scope of business secrets of undertakings questioned in the course of an inquiry.
+Given the OCCP's policy of declared openness and transparency, guidelines on publishing results of market inquiries have been issued.25 In the guidelines, the authority announced that information on the results of all market inquiries will be published.
+The scope of the information presented to the public might vary, depending on the educational value of the results and the scope of business secrets of undertakings questioned in the course of an inquiry.
 While deciding on the scope of information, the OCCP should also take into account the efficiency of proceedings conducted by the authority in which the results of the market inquiries may be used.

 i Significant cases

-The OCCP continues to investigate that Gazprom and five other companies on the allegation that they breached Polish competition law by financing the creation of Nord Stream 2 gas pipeline without obtaining prior merger clearance.
-In 2015, the companies notified the OCCP of their intention to create a joint venture responsible for designing, financing and constructing a pipeline in the Baltic Sea.
+In October 2020, the OCCP imposed an unprecedented fine of €6.45 billion on Gazprom for financing the creation of the Nord Stream 2 gas pipeline without obtaining prior merger clearance.36 In the same decision, the OCCP also imposed multimillion-euro fines on five other companies.
+In 2015, the companies notified the OCCP of their intention to create a joint venture (JV) responsible for designing, financing and constructing a pipeline in the Baltic Sea.
 The OCCP raised concerns with regard to this concentration in July 2016 on the grounds that it could lead to a significant impediment of competition concerning gas supply to Poland.
 The notifying parties withdrew the notification.
-In April 2017, the OCCP instigated preliminary proceedings to re-examine the case as it learned that former JV parents signed the contract to finance the construction of Nordstream.
-This, in the OCCP's opinion, could constitute an attempt to circumvent the lack of consent to create a joint venture, given the similar objective of the JV and financing arrangements.
+In April 2017, the OCCP instigated preliminary proceedings to re-examine the case as it had learnt that former JV parents signed the contract to finance the construction of the Nord Stream 2 pipeline.

 ii Trends, developments and strategies